OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ### Prerequisites

-[.NET runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) for your operating system.
+[.NET runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) for Windows.
 One of the tools used in the preview runs on .NET.

 [!include[Set up requirements](../includes/set-up-dev-environment-beforehand.md)]